+This interpretive trail provides food for butterflies, moths and skippers (collectively known as Lepidoptera) during both the caterpillar and adult stages.
 Most adult Lepidoptera are generalists that drink nectar from a variety of flowers, but many caterpillars can survive only by feeding on specific types of plants.
-As development continues to threaten local biodiversity, this trail provides the plants necessary to support nearly 20 species of caterpillars, an essential part of the food web.
+As development continues to threaten local biodiversity, this trail provides the plants necessary to support 23 species of caterpillars, an essential part of the food web.

 Lepidoptera Trail Visitor Guide brochure

 20 Most Valuable Woody and Perennial Native Plant Genera in Terms of Supporting Biodiversity in the Mid-Atlantic Region, courtesy Dr. Doug Tallamy.

 Visit National Wildlife Federation’s website for additional information about caterpillars, butterflies and host plants.

 Lepidoptera Trail North American Butterfly Association sightings July 27, 2012